filecoin-saturn/L2-node/README.md

 - On every startup, the L2 node connects to the configured L1 Discovery API (See the `L1_DISCOVERY_API_URL` environment variable below) to get back a list of L1 nodes to connect to.

-- The L2 node then picks a maximum of `MAX_L1s`(configurable environment variable) L1s from those recieved from the Discovery API and joins the "swarm" for all those L1s.
+- The L2 node then picks a maximum of `MAX_L1s`(configurable) L1s from those recieved from the Discovery API and joins the "swarm" for all those L1s.

    - The L2 node joins an L1's Swarm by invoking the GET `https://{L1_IP}/register/{L2Id}` registration API on the L1.
 The L1 should send back a 200     status code and then keep the connection alive.